-- The location of intersections shall be chosen to ensure adequate spacing and sight distance is available for all vehicle movements. - New intersections shall not be designed to form crossroads with existing roads. - Safe Intersection Sight Distance (SISD) shall be provided at any intersection, in accordance with the following table.
+- The location of intersections shall be chosen to ensure adequate spacing and sight distance is available for all vehicle movements. - New intersections shall not be designed to form crossroads with existing roads.

+Safe Intersection Sight Distance (SISD) shall be provided at any intersection, in accordance with the following table.
+See also Figure 3.2.